 Simply worded plot- or subject-driven text, accompanied by large images on most pages, intended for very young readers.

-Plot-driven books (with or without illustrations), appropriate for young adult readers in middle and high school.
+Plot-driven books (with or without illustrations); collections of poetry; and/or memoirs appropriate for young adult readers in middle and high school.

 Are you a publisher or author hoping to submit your book for consideration?
 Click here for submission guidelines.